STAR-Yuanwei-Liu/Optimization-for-wireless-communications/Coverage Characterization of STAR-RIS Networks NOMA and OMA/README.md

 }
 ```

-The author in charge of this simulation code pacakge is: Chenyu Wu (email: wuchenyu@hit.edu.cn).
+The author in charge of this simulation code package is: Chenyu Wu (email: wuchenyu@hit.edu.cn).

 One could run the `plot_figure3.m` directly see the simulation results.